Skip to content

 Scenario Signals exist?
 Custom paths allowed?
 What the author sees

-EnergyPlus Yes (36+) No Signal dropdown only
+EnergyPlus Yes (inputs + outputs) No Signal dropdown only

 Custom validator with signals Yes Configurable Dropdown + optional free-form paths